Comeback Kid: Resilience for Mixed-Critical Wireless Network Resource Management: Case Study: RSMA-enabled C-RAN

 \subsubsection{Impact of Interference Management Techniques}

-In addition to the herein proposed scheme, referred to as RSMA, we consider $2$ different reference schemes for interference management.
-Treating interference as noise (TIN) does not consider any rate-splitting capabilities, i.e., TIN is less complex than RSMA, yet offers less opportunities for resilience, e.g., redundant and diverse message streams.
-Contrary to that, a single common message (SCM)-based RSMA scheme employs one-layer rate-splitting, where one \emph{super common} stream (additional message stream) is decoded by all users in addition to private messages, e.g., used in \cite{8846706,7513415}.
+In addition to the herein proposed scheme, referred to as RSMA, we consider $2$ different reference schemes for interference management, namely treating interference as noise (TIN) and a single common message (SCM)-based RSMA scheme.
+TIN does not consider any rate-splitting capabilities, i.e., TIN is less complex than RSMA, yet offers less opportunities for resilience, e.g., redundant and diverse message streams.
+Contrary to that, the SCM scheme employs one-layer rate-splitting, where one \emph{super common} stream (additional message stream) is decoded by all users in addition to private messages, e.g., used in \cite{8846706,7513415}.
 SCM requires each user to decode two messages, therefore, has higher complexity than TIN, but lower complexity than RSMA.
-Hence, such complexity differences have impact on the time-to-recovery $e_\mathrm{rec}^{(n)}$, and a highlight of the proposed resilience metric is capturing these benefits numerically.
+Hence, such complexity differences have impact on the time-to-recovery $e_\mathrm{rec}^{(n)}$, as computing times differ.
+As a highlight of the proposed resilience metric, it captures these computation time differences numerically within the overall resilience metric \eqref{eq:f}.
+Thereby, the comparison of RSMA, SCM, and TIN in terms of resilience is fair by nature, as it includes complexity differences.\\